Can Americans travel to Iran?

 In contrast with public imagination, Iran’s atmosphere is very calm, and unlike many regions in Italy, you can easily take photos anywhere.
 The Iranians are very friendly and very happy to be in your photos.

-10. Experience a truly reliable trip
+10. Experience a truly reliable trip in Iran

 Probably due to sanctions, Iran has little trade with Western countries.
 It can boast of its products and its various production fields from food to ceramics and textiles.
 The Iranians also admire their culture and traditions.
 They never lose the opportunity to explain to you what they might know about a monument, food, culture, etc.